SpineEventEngine/SpineEventEngine.github.io/docs/concepts/stand.md

 ---
 <h2 class="top">Stand</h2>

-Stand provides the latest states of Aggregates.
-It may return a complete state or its fragment (if the query requests only partial representation).
+Stand is a read-side API façade of a BoundedContext.